mentalist-dev/StreamFlow/README.md

 - queue name is created using <request class name>:<request handler name>[:<consumer group name>]
 - error queue name is created using <request class name>:<request handler name>[:<consumer group name>]:Error

+## Component Lifetimes

+### Connection

+Connection object is registered as singleton.
+It means that single service will have only one connection to RabbitMQ server.

+### IPublisher

+Uses scoped life time.
+Channel is opened one per scope.
+It means that for each requests where publisher is used - channel will be opened and closed.
+If you want to achieve higher publishing performance - need to ensure that IPublisher instance is reused.

+### Middleware

+Each middleware is added as transient.
+Every middleware will be created on each received or published message.

+### Consumers

+Every consumer is singleton.
+However for each received message own scope is created and disposed at the end of processing.

+### Handlers

+Handlers are registered as scoped instances.

 ## Super simple to use

 Define a message: